 If treatment with medications is unsuccessful, breathing may need to be assisted by the insertion of a breathing tube into the lungs.
 If the throat is too swollen for a breathing tube to be inserted, an incision into the trachea (tracheostomy) may be required.
 A tracheostomy allows the breathing tube to be inserted more directly into the lungs.

 Immunotherapy uses insect venom to gradually build tolerance to the venom.
-Injections of small amounts of bee or wasp venom will be given every week until the amount of venom in a sting can be tolerated.
+It is usually performed by an immunology or allergy specialist.
+Injections of small amounts of bee or wasp venom are given under the skin repeatedly over a prolonged period of time until the amount of venom in a sting can be tolerated.
 Once this happens, maintenance injections will need to be given every few weeks for up to five years.

 Avoidance measures to reduce the probability of a sting are important for allergic individuals.
 Allergy New Zealand recommends the following measures:

-- Avoid strong perfumes - they can attract insects
+- Avoid strong perfumes and bright coloured clothing — they can attract insects

 - Rubbish should be disposed of promptly — wasps are attracted to rubbish and rotting fruit